mcmpdouglas/jekyll-now/_posts/2017-03-08-Simple-Image-Deconvolution-on-OMERO!.md

 **Manually set your PSF:** Enter all the information about your experiment, such as the technique and the different channels you used.

-**or, let omdecon automatically set your PSF:** For this, your images will have to be tagged with the proper metadata:
+**Automatically set your PSF:** For this, your images will have to be tagged with the proper metadata:
   - Objective name (from which omdecon deduces immersion medium and technique used)
   - Numerical Aperture
   - Channel excitation and emission